 Lil Berete is a 20-year-old rapper hailing from Regent Park, Toronto.
 At age 16, he was one of the youngest rappers in Toronto’s history to sign an international record deal.

 Regent Park is a low-income neighbourhood located in the downtown core of Toronto.
 Built in the late 1940s, it was one of the first public housing projects in North America.
 After decades of violence, crime, and drug-abuse, Regent Park is widely considered one of Toronto’s most notorious neighbourhoods.
 But it is also a breeding ground for some of the city’s most talented musicians, artists, and activists including Lil Berete.

 “A whole lot of artists and a culture of music are in the hood.
 A big history of careers and talent and people breaking ground over here.”

-At 8 years old, Lil Berete was becoming increasingly involved with street life and was heading down a dangerous path.
+At 8 years old, Lil Berete’s involvement with street life was quickly sending him down a dangerous path.
 Wanting to protect her son from trouble, his mother intervened by sending him to Guinea, Africa where he lived with family for the next four years.
 In Guinea, Lil Berete gained a new perspective.
 He connected with his roots and discovered his love for Africa.
 He was inspired to live life with a purpose.